Joe-Robertson/rvalenzuelar.github.io/about/index.md

 ---

 I'm Raul Valenzuela, from Chile.
 I studied Natural Resources Engineer at University of Chile and then moved to Boulder, Colorado to start a PhD in Atmospheric and Oceanic Science at University of Colorado Boulder.

+I'm working at NOAA with David Kingsmill.
+We are looking at ground based radar data to analyze the structure of the airflow associated the coastal mountains of northern California and understand how influence the precipitation along the coast and over the coastal mountains.

+The next step in the research is to look at airborne radar data and see what can we learn from this top-down perspective.

 ###My research interests include: